y3sar/Cyberclock/README.md

 Every clock component (clockhand, clock body, time label) all of it will be a component structure Maybe the time label structure will have a seperate struct def but clockhand and clock body can share the same structure

-Component structure elements

-SDL_Texture* // to store texture of the image SDL_Rect* pos // to store position of the texture int x,y,w,h // to easily manipulate size and position

-Functions for the components

-init function
-rotate function
-move function
-scale function
-render function